lley154/cardano-lottery/README.md

 - other tips and tricks

 ```
-* Please note, that this is only a pseudo random number and due to the deterministic nature
+* Please note that this is only a pseudo random number and due to the deterministic nature
-of the cardano block chain and it is possible for the lotto admin to predict the winning number.
+of the cardano block chain, it is possible for the lotto admin to predict the winning number.
 For production deployment scenarios, an oracle would be require to provide a verifiable random
 number that could be used to salt the winning number selection.
 ```